HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 A closer look at the new Cash America building and Pier One's new corporate headquarters on the west side of downtown Fort Worth.
 A closer look at the 'new' Cash America building on the left and Pier One Import's former corporate headquarters in the middle.

-from the November 28, 2007 Static column in FW Weekly...
+From the November 28, 2007 Static column in FW Weekly...

 The Houston Architecture Forum recently posted a thread (“The Most Overshadowed City in America”) asking members what they thought of Fort Worth.
 The Space City conclusion: Fort Worth’s kind of blah — not well known for much of anything even in Texas and now pretty much a suburb of Dallas.
 “FW is FW’s biggest problem,” wrote one member about the obsession with Dallas.
 Others said they disliked the “slow pace” and someone said that “downtown was cute, but I would hardly call it cosmopolitan or big city ... everything seems vanilla and [has] no real soul.”

-A photo of the waiting to be fixed Lancaster Avenue at the south end of downtown Fort Worth.
 Here we see the view to the south of the Fort Worth Convention Center.
 This is Lancaster Avenue.
 Interstate 30 previously towered over Lancaster Avenue, but the freeway was re-located slightly to the south a few year's ago.
 Talk of re-developing Lancaster Avenue into something attractive so far has seen no results.
 Likely not a big selling point to bookers of conventions or hotel builders.

 The Mixmaster I-30/I-35W exchange on the east side of downtown Fort Worth, 11 years in the making.
 A view of part of the re-built Interstate 30 intersection with Interstate 35W known as the Mixmaster, looking from the east side of the Fort Worth Convention Center across yet more barbed wire fencing.
 The Mixmaster took 11 years to build.
 Road construction seems to go slow in Texas.
 Other things seem to get built at hyperspeed, the new Dallas Cowboy Stadium, for example.